nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 There are also some members that let you peek inside the internal workings of Flot which is useful in some cases.
-Note that if you change something in the objects returned, you're changing the objects used by Flot to keep track of its state, so be careful.
+Note that if you change something in the objects returned, you're changing the objects used by Flot to keep track of its state, so to careful.

   - getData()